Be Sweet: Music videos

 "Be Sweet" was released accompanied by a music video starring Zauner and Missy of Mannequin Pussy.
 Directed by Zauner, the video features the two as X-Files-inspired agents investigating the paranormal.
 The Simlish cover version released a music video, featuring Zauner singing to a herd of cows while dressed in gingham and a big sunhat.
-A music video was also released for the Korean cover.
+A music video was also released for the Korean version.
 Animated by Mary Vertulfo, it featured a "stylish, neon-lit [visualizer of Zauner and So!YoOn!] driving".